GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 Confirm which Google user account will be used to execute the tool.
 If you plan to run this tool in production, it's recommended that you create a service account specifically for running the tool.
+See our [guide](https://cloud.google.com/docs/authentication/production) on how to authenticate with your service account.
+In addition, you need to grant your service account the BigQuery Data Editor role on your project in order for it to make tables on your behalf.

-There are two methods of creating the Cloud resources necessary for the tool: via Terraform or the Cloud SDK.
+There are two methods of creating the BigQuery table necessary for the tool: via Terraform or the Cloud SDK.

 ### Create cloud resources - Terraform

-You can use Terraform to create the necessary BigQuery resources.
+You can use Terraform to create the necessary cloud resources.
 (See next section for manually creating resources with `gcloud`.)

+By default, Terraform is run inside a test environment and needs to be directed to your project.
+Perform the following steps to direct the creation of the BigQuery table to your project:

+1. Delete the `testenv.tf` file
+2. Enter `variables.tf` and replace `default = "pso-kokoro-resources"` with `default = "YOUR_PROJECT_ID"`

+After installing [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) and the steps above, run the following commands from inside the repo:

 ```
 cd terraform
 terraform init
 terraform apply
 ```

-You should see a dataset named `pso_data_validator` and a table named `results`.

 ### Create cloud resources - Cloud SDK (gcloud)